 It brings together the present territories of the dependent Region of South Africa, the Province of Zimbabwe-Mozambique and the Province of Zambia-Malawi.
 The countries where the Jesuits work in this new Province are the Republic of South Africa, Namibia, Lesotho, Botswana, Eswatini, Zambia, Malawi, Mozambique and Zimbabwe.

-In Zimbabwe, Integral Youth Development (IYD) empowers young people years in schools, colleges, orphan institutions, parishes and communities to avoid STIs and HIV infections.
+In Zimbabwe, Integral Youth Development (IYD) empowers young people years in schools, colleges, orphan institutions, parishes and communities to avoid Sexually Transmitted Infections and HIV infections.
 IYD envisions an empowered generation of young people free from HIV and AIDS who uphold love and justice for human life and are responsible members of society.
+Chikuni Home based Care in Zambia is also part of AJAN.

 Service Yezu Mwiza (SYM) translated as ‘Good Jesus’ in Kirundi (language) supports HIV infected and affected persons.
 The project offers services such as HIV Treatment and Care, nutritional care, pastoral and psycho-social support, supports orphans and vulnerable children among other roles.
 SYM is known for its mobile clinic in reaching out to people infected and affected by HIV and AIDS in rural areas in Burundi.